×

 • Quechua is spoken as a national language in: Bolivia, Ecuador, Peru.

 You will also get to know the continents where Russian and Quechua speaking countries lie.
-Based on the number of people that speak these languages, the position of Russian language is 7 and position of Quechua language is not available.
+Based on the number of people that speak these languages, the position of Russian language is 7 and position of Quechua language is 23.
 Find all the information about these languages on Russian and Quechua.

 Russian and Quechua Language History